auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   however, explicit conversion can be done using the ``To*()`` functions described below).
-  Operands in the expression can be columns from the target table/vector, columns from other user vectors, columns from the Var vector, constants, builtin variables and functions.
+  Operands in the expression can be columns from the target table/vector, columns from other vectors, columns from the Var vector, constants, builtin variables and functions.

   * Column names are case insensitive.
 Do not quote the name.